ytingyeu/valant-maze-demo/README.md

 Use plain text and break with each row with any one of `["\r", "\n", "\n\r" ]`.
 The last line doesn't need to be an empty line.

 Assumptions:
+- The shape of maze MUST be rectangle.
+- MUST contain one and only one start symbol `S` and exit sympol `E`.
+- Any invaid symobl will be replaced to wall, i.e. `X`.
 - Case-insensitive
-- The shape of maze must be rectangle.
-- Must contain start and end point.
-- Any invaid symobl will be replaced to wall, i.e. `X`.

 Example:
 ```